antoinefalisse/predictsim_mtp/README.md

 - Install required packages: `python -m pip install -r requirements.txt`

 # Overview of main files:
 - `main.py`: basically everything from loading data, formulating the problem, solving it, and processing the results.
-Yes I know, it is not fantastic pratice to have everything in one place...
+Yes I know, it is not fantastic pratice to have everything in one place.
+Case 42 ([default](https://github.com/antoinefalisse/predictsim_mtp/blob/master/main.py#L51)) converges in 772 iterations on my windows machine.
 - `plotResults.py`: plots of simulation results against reference data (eg, joint angles and torques, ground reaction forces, and muscle activations).
 - `Figure<>.py`: scripts to reproduce figures of the publication.
 - `analyzeResults<>.py`: scripts to get key numbers reported in the publication.